Project-Peptify/.github/scripts/README.md

 be sure to remove the first line of the FASTA file that says ">Your search led to 3306 peptides"

 proteinName|length|peptideSequence|molecularWeight|charge|np%

+Usage: In terminal, go to /scripts and use the following command: `python readProteinFasta.py <name of the input fasta file> <name of the output csv file>`